alephium/www/src/content/news/dia-vrf-oracles-now-live-on-alephium-3837118a92f9/index.md

 title: DIA VRF Oracles Now Live on Alephium
 ---

-After bringing price oracles to Alephium, DIA now introduces <a href="https://docs.alephium.org/infrastructure/Oracles/#randomness-oracles" data-href="https://docs.alephium.org/infrastructure/Oracles/#randomness-oracles">Verifiable Random Function (VRF) oracles</a> to the ecosystem.
+After bringing price oracles to Alephium, DIA now introduces <a href="https://docs.alephium.org/infrastructure/Oracles/#randomness-oracles" >Verifiable Random Function (VRF) oracles</a> to the ecosystem.
 This integration enhances trustless randomness generation for a variety of decentralized applications, including gaming, lotteries, and NFT distributions.

 ### What is VRF and How Does It Work?